1 July 1867

 The birth of the new Dominion of Canada was greeted with great enthusiasm in Ottawa.
 Selected by Queen Victoria in 1857 as the capital of the Province of Canada, it was now the capital of a far larger political entity; few had doubts that the remaining British colonies in North American would join the new Dominion, building a country that spanned the continent.
 This took some time, however; Newfoundland and Labrador, the last to join, didn’t sign up until 1949.

-In Ottawa, the partying started the night before the big day as people made their way to Major’s Hill to welcome in the new Dominion at midnight.
+In Ottawa, the partying started the night before the big day as people made their way to Major’s Hill (which was not yet an official park) to welcome in the new Dominion at midnight.
 At the stroke of twelve of the Notre Dame Cathedral clock, a huge pyramidal bonfire made of firewood and tar barrels, surrounded by a ring of boulders to protect spectators, was set ablaze.
 Thousands of Ottawa citizens, including the Mayor and members of the city council, gave “three hearty cheers,” for the Queen, and three more for the new Dominion of Canada.
 Churches throughout the city rang their bells, while the Ottawa Field Battery at the drill shed in Lower Town gave a 101-gun salute to the new country.
 Rockets and Roman candles lit the sky.
 Paul Favreau and his band played music to the crowd until dawn.